 Open burning permits will be issued beginning Monday January 15th.
 See the Inspection page under the Fire Prevention heading for open burning regulations and information on how to obtain a permit.

-The department is structured as follows: Fire Chief, Assistant Chief, two Captains, two Lieutenants, and 22 Firefighters.
+The department is structured as follows: Fire Chief, Assistant Chief, two Captains, two Lieutenants, and 21 Firefighters.
+We also have a small force of auxiliary members that provide support services for the department.

 The department provides fire suppression, rescue, and hazardous materials response in addition to code enforcement inspections and fire prevention activities.
 We operate three fire engines, a tanker, three forest fire units, a squad, and a boat out of one station.